 - but with a ravaged face which was a gift to any painter.

-And here is another
+And here are two

-portrait of William, in another totally-uncommercial medium,
+portraits of William, in another totally-uncommercial medium,

 The only exhibition of

 in West Berlin in 1986.
 None was sold.

 Art is either the decoration